-Following the end of the war the Allied countries wanted to make sure that there was peace for a long time.
-In January 1919 delegates from 32 countries met in Paris to discuss a peace treaty.
+After the war the Allied countries wanted to make sure that there was peace for a long time.
+On 18th January 1919 delegates from 32 countries met in Paris to discuss the terms of the peace treaty.
 They hoped the peace would end all wars.
-The conference, which opened on 18th January, was dominated by the leaders of Britain (David Lloyd George), France (Georges Clemenceau) and America (Woodrow Wilson) who were often known as the Big Three.
+The conference was dominated by the leaders of Britain (David Lloyd George), France (Georges Clemenceau) and America (Woodrow Wilson) who were often known as the Big Three.
 Delegations from the other countries made presentations to Lloyd George, Clemenceau and Wilson who then made their decision.

 The Big Three all had different hopes for the outcome of the peace treaty.
-France wanted to punish Germany and stop them from ever fighting again.
+France wanted to push Germany and stop them from ever fighting again.
 America wanted to make sure there was peace for a long time.
 Britain wanted to keep peace and make Germany pay.
+This resulted in few decisions being made and by March 1919 it looked like the discussions between the Big Three were going to break down.
+On 25th March 1919, Lloyd George issued the Fontainebleau Memorandum.
+He was able to persuade Clemenceau to agree to the League of Nations and a more lenient treaty which would not destroy Germany.
+He was also able to persuade Wilson to agree to the war guilt clause.